KrishnaChaitanya20/Docker_Homelab/Readme.md

   - Folder: `jellyfin`
   - Purpose: Organizes and streams movies, TV shows, and other media.

+- **IT-Tools**: A collection of useful online tools for developers and IT professionals.
+  - Folder: `ittools`
+  - Purpose: Provides a web interface with various utilities such as encoders, decoders, format converters, and more.

 - **Kestra**: A workflow orchestration tool for managing data pipelines.
   - Folder: `kestra`
   - Purpose: Enables experimentation with workflows and data orchestration.